mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 ### Boot a VM

-Another common workflow is turning on a VM.
-From the moment I power on a VM, how long until I see the login prompt?
+From the moment I power on a VM, how long does it take for me to see the login prompt?

 {{<img src="boot-vm.png" alt="Graph showing 2017 server completed in 48.5 seconds on NAS, 32.4 seconds on SSD vs. my 2020 server completed in 18.5 seconds">}}

 My old VMs booted in 48 seconds.
-The few SSD-based VMs on my old system did a little better, showing the login prompt in 32 seconds.
-My new server blows both away, booting up in only 18 seconds.
+The few SSD VMs on my old system did a little better, showing the login prompt in 32 seconds.
+My new server blows both away, booting up a VM in only 18 seconds.

 ### Run What Got Done end-to-end tests